Skip to main content

 • Single rooms rented in a larger residential building

-• Any housing that has been certified as lead-free by a certified lead inspector (certified by the state)
+• Any housing certified as lead-free by a certified lead inspector

-• Any housing that was designed for elderly persons (housing designed for seniors where at least one tenant is 62 years of age or older)
+• Any housing designed for elderly persons (at least one tenant is 62 years of age or older)

-In order to protect the tenants of any rental properties, a landlord must provide notice whenever they are going to renovate.
-This is true for an occupied rental unit or common area in a rental property building that was constructed prior to 1978.
+Yes, they do.
+To protect the tenants of any rental properties, a landlord must provide notice whenever they are renovating.
+This is true for an occupied rental unit or common area in a rental property building constructed before 1978.

-If the renovation is to take place in an occupied rental unit, the landlord must provide the tenant with a copy of the above mentioned EPA pamphlet.
-If the renovation is to take place in a common area of a rental property building, the person doing the renovation has to distribute a notice to every rental unit that describes:
+If the landlord wants to renovate an occupied rental unit, they must provide the tenant with a copy of the EPA pamphlet mentioned above.
+If the landlord is renovating the common area of a rental property, the contractor must distribute a notice to every rental unit that describes the following:

 • The location of the work